 Another objective of the program, although not specifically identified as a key management hypothesis, is to investigate and document changes in species richness or species diversity in the MCR in response to the minimum flow release.
-Data were collected for the MCR Fish Population Indexing Program during four years (2007 to 2010) prior to and four years after (2011 to 2014) the minimum flow release.
+Data were collected for the MCR Fish Population Indexing Program during four years (2007 to 2010) prior to and five years after (2011 to 2015) the minimum flow release.
 In addition, data were collected from 2001 to 2006 as part of BC Hydro's Large River Fish Indexing Program, a similar program designed to monitor fish populations in the MCR.
-Sampling was conducted in the fall from 2001 to 2010, the spring and fall from 2011 to 2012, the spring only in 2013, and the fall only in 2014.

 The study area encompassed the 12 km portion of the Columbia River between Revelstoke Dam and the Illecillewaet River confluence.
 Fishes were sampled by boat electroshocking at night within nearshore habitats.
 All captured fishes were measured for fork length and weighed.
 Select species were implanted with a Passive Integrated Transponder (PIT) tag for individual identification.
-Between 2001 and 2014, each site was sampled three to five times per year in consecutive weeks as part of the mark-recapture study.
+Between 2001 and 2015, each site was sampled three to five times per year in consecutive weeks as part of the mark-recapture study.
 Temporal and spatial variations in species richness, species evenness, abundance, spatial distribution, growth, and body condition were estimated using hierarchical Bayesian models (HBMs).

 There was an increase in species richness and evenness between 2001 and 2008 which was attributed to substantial increases in the abundance of several less common species.
 The density and/or probability of occupancy of Burbot (Lota lota), Lake Whitefish (Coregonus clupeaformis), Northern Pikeminnow (Ptychocheilus oregonensis), Rainbow Trout (Oncorhynchus mykiss), Redside Shiner (Richardsonius balteatus) and Sculpin species (Cottidae spp.) all increased, while densities of more common species such as Bull Trout (Salvelinus confluentus) and Mountain Whitefish (Prosopium williamsoni) remained relatively stable during this time period.
-Although the results suggest that a substantial change in the fish community occurred between 2001 and 2008, reasons for the change are unknown, and densities of most of the fish species that increased were not strongly correlated with discharge or reservoir elevation.
+A second change in the fish community occurred following the flow regime change beginning in 2011, with declining richness and occupancy of most less common species, such as Burbot, Northern Pikeminnow, Rainbow Trout, and Sculpin species.
+At the same time, species evenness increased between 2011 and 2015, which was related to decreasing abundance of the most common species, Mountain Whitefish, and increasing abundance of Suckers.